14. Interfacing compiled code (**)#

 ## [1] "one"

 From Chapter 10, we know that compound types such as matrices, factors, or data frames are represented using basic data structures.
-Usually, they are atomic vectors of lists organised in a predefined manner.
+Usually, they are atomic vectors or lists organised in a predefined manner.

-C::Rf_getAttrib(x, attrname) and C::Rf_setAttrib(x, attrname, newval) gets and sets specific attributes of an object `x`.
-Their second argument, `attrname`, should be a one-element STRSXP.
-For convenience, the constants R_ClassSymbol, R_DimNamesSymbol, R_DimSymbol, R_LevelsSymbol, R_NamesSymbol, and R_RowNamesSymbol can be used instead of the STRSXP versions of the "class", "dimnames", "dim", "levels", "names", and "row.names" strings.
+C::Rf_getAttrib(x, attrname) and C::Rf_setAttrib(x, attrname, newval) gets and sets specific attributes of an object x.
+Their second argument, attrname, should be a one-element STRSXP.
+For convenience, the R_ClassSymbol, R_DimNamesSymbol, R_DimSymbol, R_NamesSymbol, R_RowNamesSymbol, and R_LevelsSymbol constants can be used instead of the STRSXP versions of the "class", "dimnames", "dim", "names", "row.names", and "levels" strings.

-Consider a function for testing whether a given object is of a specific class:
+Consider a function for testing whether an object is of a given class:

 #include <string.h>